 Read about catchment areas in Newport.

-When you make your application for school you will be asked to confirm your school preferences, have you considered a Welsh-medium education for your child?
+When making your application you will be asked to confirm your school preferences.

 Expressing a preference does not guarantee admission to your chosen school but it will give your child priority over children whose parents have not expressed a preference for it.